The Queensland Building and Construction Commission (QBCC) sent an email last Friday outlining changes to the law.

 - All building work performed within the building envelope (internal or external parts of the building), for example, painting, tiling, plastering, roof restoration, and repair work, rendering of walls, floor restoration, and glazing work.

-Under the amended legislation, a licensed contractor will be required to collect the appropriate insurance premium from the consumer, and pay it to the QBCC.
-Effectively, the contractor who pays the QBCC insurance premium does so on behalf of the consumer.
+A licensed contractor will be required to collect the appropriate insurance premium from the consumer and pay it to the QBCC under the amended legislation.
+The contractor who pays the QBCC insurance premium does so on behalf of the consumer effectively.

-It is compulsory, and contractors face a fine of up to $1200 for not complying.
+It is compulsory and contractors may face a fine of up to $1200 for not complying.